cdev-tux/q3lite/README.md

   * See the [Compiling and Installation Guide](https://github.com/cdev-tux/q3lite/wiki/Compiling-Install-Guide) for instructions on how to get Q3lite up and running.
   * Copy the pak0.pk3 file from your official copy of Quake III Arena or Steam version to `/usr/local/games/quake3/baseq3`.
-  * Set the memory split when installing on the Pi platform.
+  * Set the memory split on the Pi platform.
 See section 2.2 of the [Q3lite FAQ](https://github.com/cdev-tux/q3lite/wiki/Q3lite-FAQ) for details.
   * Be sure to set the necessary passwords in your server.cfg file located in ~/.q3a/baseq3.

 ### Documentation